Active ingredient

 I AM TAKING EPISENTA AND PLANNING TO HAVE A BABY

-Your specialist may decide to change the dose of Episenta or switch you to another medicine, or stop treatment with Episenta, a long time before you become pregnant – this is to make sure your illness is stable.
+For bipolar disorder: You must not use Episenta if you are pregnant.
+Your specialist may decide to switch you to another medicine and stop treatment with Episenta a long time before you become pregnant – this is to make sure your illness is stable.

-Ask your doctor about taking folic acid when planning to have a baby.
+Ask your specialist about taking folic acid when planning to have a baby.
 Folic acid can lower the general risk of spina bifida and early miscarriage that exists with all pregnancies.
 However, it is unlikely that it will reduce the risk of birth defects associated with valproate use.

 Key messages: